firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 <br /><br />

 Plate readers use different software that export data in slightly different formats.
 To avoid confusion due to different formats, `AMiGA` will ignore the time row and will not read it.
-Instead, it will detect the line corresponding to well/row A1 and read all subsequent lines.
+Instead, it will detect the first line that starts with a well location (e.g. A1 or D13) and read all subsequent lines.
 Other lines in the text file will simply be ignored. `AMiGA` will instead rely on the `Interval` parameter to identify the time points.
 By default this value is 600 seconds (or 10 minutes) but the user can over-ride this by passing another `Interval` value as an argument.
 See PLACEHOLDER section for details.

 __Frequently Asked Questions (FAQ)__

 - *Must the input be a 96-well plate?
-Can it be a 384-plate?
-How about just a couple of wells/rows or even well/row?*
+Can it be a 384-well plate?
+How about just a couple of wells/rows or even a single well/row?*

     No, the input does not have to conform to 96-well format.
 It can describe any number of wells/rows.

 - *Must the index column be well IDs?
 Can it be something else?*

-    The index column (or row names) can be any alpha-numeric strings, but the first row name must always be A1.
+    The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to specific column in the plate